Dramat Master Electrician

 For A Main Stage Production

 A main stage ME, in addition to possessing the skills listed above for EX shows, will have a working knowledge of rigging and the UT fly system.
-He/she will demonstrate a working knowledge of the operation of the genie personnel lift and the materials lift in the 40’s shop.
-He/she will have attended workshops in rigging and the UT fly system.
-He/she will have served as ME on at least one Ex show and as an assistant to the ME on at least one main stage production.
+They will demonstrate a working knowledge of the operation of the genie personnel lift and the materials lift in the YSD metal shop.
+They will have attended workshops in rigging and the UT fly system.
+They will have served as ME on at least one Ex show and as an assistant to the ME on at least one main stage production.